 - Ben Stoker, Development Officer, Diocese of Lincoln.
 "Architecture as theology in theory and in practice at the parish church of St John the Baptist, Lincoln"

 - Andrew More, Historic England.
 "An Historic Perkins Heating system reused"

 - Eddie Tulasiewicz, The National Churches Trust: "The National Churches Trust and St Edburg's Church, Bicester Oxfordshire"

 - Richard Peats, Inspector of Historic Buildings and Areas, Historic England.
 “The hardest working man in architecture, the godfather of Gothic: George Edmund Street".

 - John Scott, Southern Buildings Committee Chair, The Victorian Society and C. Costelloe, Director, The Victorian Society.
 "The Challenge of the 19th Century Interior" (or “That bit doesn’t matter, its only Victorian”)

 - Bridget Gillard, Registrar, The Devonshire Association.
 "The importance of considering use and making comparative assessments when determining the significance of Victorian and Early 20th Century church interiors: Reflections from a PhD study".

 We also asked participants for their opinions on the conference and you can read a summary of their feedback via Slideshare.

 Researching John Loughborough Pearson

 Although many church interiors are the product of gradual change over time, the majority were re-ordered in the 19th century.
 Understanding the contibution and survival of work by church architects is an important element of evaluating significance.
-Our staff are working on a report on the work of John Loughborough Pearson, which will be completed in 2016.
+You can read a report on the work of John Loughborough Pearson written by Historic England staff.